Explore Lake Area Caves

-For complete information on the Lake of the Ozarks show caves visit the caves listings page.
+For complete information on the Lake of the Ozarks show caves visit the attractions page and search for "Sports & Outdoors".

 Bridal Cave, just north of Camdenton, off Hwy.
 5 on Lake Road 5-88, can also be reached by water on the 10.5 mile marker on the Big Niangua Arm of the Lake.
 It was formed by the Ozark upheaval when the Ozark Mountains were formed 42-46 million years ago and is adorned with massive columns, stalactites, stalagmites and draperies from the start to beyond the end of the tour at the sparkling crystal clear Spirit Lake.
 Bridal Cave, in keeping with the tradition of the Indian legend has hosted over 3,000 weddings in the stalactite adorned Bridal Chapel.
 573-346-2676